mwiencek/weight-balanced-tree/README.md

 The `cmp` (comparator) function is the same as used for `insert`.

 The optional `notFoundAction` determines what should happen when `value` is not found in the tree.
-The default action, `NOOP`, returns `tree` back unmodified.
-The only other supported action is `THROW`, which throws an exception.
+The two supported actions are `NOOP`, which returns `tree` back unmodified, and `THROW`, which throws an exception.

 `notFoundAction` is a function that determines what should happen when `value` is not found in the tree.
 This is required.
 The passed-in function receives